COSTDataChallenge2016/BayesApproachSelectionBias/README.md

 The data are contained in the directory `/data`.
 Some datasets, such as shapefiles, are too large to be included in the reposotory.
 (See https://help.github.com/en/articles/what-is-my-disk-quota for details.)
 Commented code links to the location of these datasets.
 To download the data, simply use the `download.file` and `unzip` functions.

-For example, New York City streets the data can be found at http://gis.ny.gov/gisdata/inventories/details.cfm?DSID=932.
+For example, the New York street shapefile can be found at http://gis.ny.gov/gisdata/inventories/details.cfm?DSID=932.
 To download this data, run

 ```{r shapefile, eval = FALSE}
 url <- "http://gis.ny.gov/gisdata/fileserver/?DSID=932&file=streets_shp.zip"